 Overall, effective cyber risk governance will be underpinned by a clear and enactable security policy.
 This section focuses on the elements of risk assessment and management that are relevant to achieving this.
-From the initial phase of the risk assessment there should be a clear focus on the purpose and scope of the risk assessment exercise.
+From the initial phase of the risk assessment exercise.
 During this phase, for more complex systems or whole system security, there should be a focus on identifying the objectives and goals of the system.
 These should be achievable with clear links from objectives to the processes that underpin them.
 Risks should be articulated as clear statements that capture the interdependencies between the vulnerabilities, threats, likelihoods and outcomes (e.g., causes and effects) that comprise the risk.
 Risk management decisions will be taken to mitigate threats identified for these processes, and these should be linked to the security policy, which will clearly articulate the required actions and activities taken (and by whom), often along with a clear timeline, to mitigate the risks.
 This should also include what is expected to happen as a consequence of this risk becoming a reality.